offish/twitchtube/README.md

 }
 ```

-Counter-Strike: Global Offensive is currently not supported since folders cannot include colons in their folder name.

 ## Running
 To run the bot, use this command.
 Has to be in same directory as the  `requirements.txt` and `main.py` files are.